That’s right folks: This is the story of how our son started sleeping through the night. And then stopped. And then started again and stuck with it.

-- Watering down the bottles we gave him when he woke up in the middle of the night. (this was a tip from our pediatrician that sounded so strange to us but worked like a magic charm in just three nights)
+- Watering down the bottles we gave him when he woke up in the middle of the night (this was a tip from our pediatrician that sounded so strange to us but worked like a magic charm in just three nights)

-- Putting him to bed a bit earlier. (this was a tip from the sleep training books)
+- Putting him to bed a bit earlier (this was a tip from the sleep training books)

-I hope that by sharing this story some of you might find an answer that works for you and your family.
-And please know that I am, in no way, saying that this is the only right way or that everyone should follow these tips.
+I hope that by sharing this story, some of you might find an answer that works for you and your family.
+And please know that I am in NO way saying that this is the only right way or that everyone should follow these tips.
 You’ve gotta find what works for you.
-So to all you sleep deprived mamas out there, keep your chins up!
+So to all you sleep-deprived mamas out there, keep your chins up!
 Trust your gut and you’ll find your way.

 How did you get your kids to sleep through the night?
 Do you have any tips or funny stories to share with other new moms?